Part 11 – Configure BGP on top of Rack Routers & link T0 router

 Show BGP configuration

-The BGP status can be checked in the regular mode (not configure mode) using:
+The BGP status can be checked in the regular mode (not configure mode) and here routes are being advertised

 vyos@router-tor-01:~$ sh ip bgp summary